Fender Broadcaster 70th Anniversary Limited Edition

 Would you like it?
 Sitting in its shipping carton.

 VP of Product Development at Fender Mike Lewis took some time to take us behind the scenes of the Fender Custom Shop.
 Learn about the development of the 70th anniversary Fender Broadcaster Reissue, how a Teambuilt guitar is built and much more.

-Our Thirty First Broadcaster has just arrived.
-For the lucky customers that own one, they just keep raving about there Broadcaster!
+Our Thirty fifth and last Broadcaster has just arrived.
+For the lucky customers that own one, they just keep raving about their Broadcaster!